PemulungEmperor/ankasa_collab_team2_api/README.md

 👋 Hello this is team 2 from Pijar Camp Batch 10

-Here's API For Ankasa Ticketing
-You can access with this link => https://ankasa-collab-team2-d14k1exhj-pemulungemperor.vercel.app
+Here's API For Ankasa Ticketing (see what ankasa ticketing from ankasa-ticketing repo in this account) You can access with this link => https://ankasa-collab-team2-d14k1exhj-pemulungemperor.vercel.app